Published in January 2024

 Freedom of Information Act

-The Act requires:
+The Act needs us to:

-1. the council to make information routinely available through a publication scheme, and
+- make information routinely available through a publication scheme, and

-2. to respond to written request for information.
+- respond to written requests for information.

 Communicating the Complaints, Comments and Compliments Policy